panjan/blog/_drafts/heater.md

 #### Disable AP mode

 By default, Tasmota goes to the [access point](https://en.wikipedia.org/wiki/Wireless_access_point) mode every time connection to WiFi is lost.
-So, when your router is offline, Tasmota serves it's own unsecure WiFi network for everyone to join.
+So, when your router is offline, Tasmota serves its own unsecured WiFi network for everyone to join.
 Publish the following command to disable this behaviour:

 `cmnd/sonoff1/WifiConfig 5 ### 5 means Wait`